jonasgama/apacke-kafka-spring-boot/README.md

 There is a DockeCompose file whose has two brokers and are exposed using specific port and manually advertise a host name and configure each broker-id

 This project has been made to serve as a template, you can easily see the basis concepts to publish and subscribe.
-To use the Publish action for sending a message to a http endpoint and the consumer will receive these messages and save in a In Memory Database
+To publish action occurs is necessary to send a message to a http endpoint and the consumer will receive these messages and save in a In Memory Database

 Producer Flow